 When people talk of the “rhythm game” genre, they’re probably referencing either Rock Band or Guitar Hero.
 But over the years, we’ve seen a staggering number of great music games that don’t belong to these two franchises.
-Whether you’re banging on bongos, spinning a fake turntable, or flailing your arms around in virtual reality, the genre has done it all.
+Whether you’re banging on bongos, spinning a fake turntable, or flailing your arms around in a VR game, the genre has done it all.
 Many of them are no longer in production — and several require proprietary plastic controllers — but the following 12 titles are among the best rhythm games the industry has ever seen.

 In order to prevent this list from being taken over by the Rock Band series, we’ve restricted it to just one game from the franchise.
 And Rock Band 3 is certainly the best it has to offer.
 Upping the ante by adding keyboard gameplay alongside the usual drums, vocals, guitar, and bass, Rock Band 3 was a wildly diverse title.
 Would-be rockers choose from more than 83 songs and play on a variety of difficulties to sate their inner rockstar.
 Included on the soundtrack are hit songs by famous bands and songwriters, including Avenged Sevenfold, The Cure, Dio, Ozzy Osbourne, Queen, Slipknot, and The Smiths.

 As for the best of the Guitar Hero franchise, the second installment is often cited as the finest in its roster.
 It improved upon the original by bringing massive singles from bands such as AC/DC and Metallica to an already stacked lineup, and the developers worked closely with these artists to get authentic recreations in the game.
+Guitar Hero 2 also improved the hammer-on and pull-off technique, allowing for a more realistic guitar-strumming experience.
+On top of that, it was the first time players were introduced to three-note chords, forcing them to learn completely new hand positions — and increasing the difficulty.

 While it hasn’t quite reached the level of success of the Rock Band and Guitar Hero titles of yesteryear, Beat Saber is far and away the most popular new rhythm game.
 You’ll need a VR headset to play the hit title — meaning the cost of entry is a bit high — but besides that it’s one of the best rhythm games around.
 Players hold a saber in each hand, one red and the other blue.
 Colored blocks then start moving toward you in tune to the rhythm, and you’re tasked with slicing the blocks with the appropriate saber before they fly past you.
 It’s a simple concept, but one that proves that the rhythm genre is far from dead — and that VR might be its future.